 A status is a position in society.
 We can think of society as made up of lots of different positions or statuses.
-Some statuses are ascribed: based on fixed characteristics that we are born with and cannot normally change.
+Some statuses are ascribed: based on fixed characteristics that we are born with and cannot normally change, such as our sex or ethnicity.
 Other statuses are achieved through our own efforts, such as getting into university or being promoted at work.